awsdocs/amazon-workmail-administration-guide/doc_source/workmail_limits.md

 | Recipients addressed per AWS account per day  | 100,000 recipients external to the organization, with no hard limit on recipients internal to the organization | There is no upper bound\.
 However, Amazon WorkMail is a business email service and not intended to be used for bulk email services\.
 For bulk email services, see [Amazon SES](https://aws.amazon.com/ses/) or [Amazon Pinpoint](https://aws.amazon.com/pinpoint/)\. |
 | Recipients addressed per AWS account per day using any of the test domains | 200 recipients, regardless of destination | There is no upper bound\.
 However, the test mail domain is not intended for long\-term usage\.
 Instead, we recommend that you add your own domain and use it as the default domain\. |

+Limits on groups are set by the underlying directory\.

 ## WorkMail Organization Setting Limits<a name="organization_limits"></a>